Larry Scott (bodybuilder)

-Larry Dee Scott (October 12, 1938 – March 8, 2014), nicknamed "The Legend" and "The Golden Boy," was an American IFBB professional bodybuilder.
+Larry Dee Scott (October 12, 1938 – March 8, 2014), nicknamed "the Legend" and "the Golden Boy," was an American IFBB professional bodybuilder.
 He won the inaugural 1965 Mr. Olympia competition and defended the crown at the 1966 Mr. Olympia contest before retiring.
+He also won the Mr. America title in 1962 and the Mr. Universe title in 1964.
+With his Olympia victory in 1965, Scott became the first man to win the three major titles of his era.
+A student of Vince Gironda, he became best known for his arm development, particularly his impressive and unusually long biceps.
+He was inducted into the IFBB Hall of Fame in 1999.

 Early life

-Larry Dee Scott was born in Blackfoot, Idaho to Thea Scott and machinist Wayne Scott.
+Larry Dee Scott was born in Blackfoot, Idaho, to Thea Scott and Wayne Scott, a machinist.
 He began training at age 16 and won the Mr. Idaho competition in 1959 at age 20.
 After moving to California, he promptly won Mr. California (1960), Mr. Pacific Coast (1961), Mr. America (1962), and Mr. Universe (1964).
 When Joe Weider created the IFBB's Mr. Olympia title, Scott won the first two contests in 1965 and 1966.
 Although retiring after his 1966 Olympia win, he staged a brief comeback in 1979 before he finally retired from competition in 1980.
 He studied electronics at the California Air College, and was known to be a devout Mormon.
 He married Rachel Scott (née Ichikawa).
 The Scotts had five children: daughter Susan, and sons Erin, Nathan, Derek, and Michael.
 Derek died in a motorcycle accident in 1992, and Michael died in 1993.